Macquarie Group Ltd. Grows Stock Position in Helmerich & Payne, Inc. (NYSE:HP)

-Macquarie Group Ltd. raised its stake in shares of Helmerich & Payne, Inc. (NYSE:HP) by 8.2% in the third quarter, according to its most recent 13F filing with the SEC.
-The fund owned 134,835 shares of the oil and gas company’s stock after buying an additional 10,276 shares during the period.
-Macquarie Group Ltd.’s holdings in Helmerich & Payne were worth $3,695,000 at the end of the most recent quarter.
+Macquarie Group Ltd. increased its position in shares of Helmerich & Payne, Inc. (NYSE:HP) by 8.2% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 134,835 shares of the oil and gas company’s stock after buying an additional 10,276 shares during the quarter.
+Macquarie Group Ltd.’s holdings in Helmerich & Payne were worth $3,695,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
-Newbridge Financial Services Group Inc. acquired a new stake in shares of Helmerich & Payne during the 2nd quarter valued at about $34,000.
-NEXT Financial Group Inc grew its position in shares of Helmerich & Payne by 359.1% during the 3rd quarter.
-NEXT Financial Group Inc now owns 1,313 shares of the oil and gas company’s stock valued at $36,000 after acquiring an additional 1,027 shares during the period.
-Advisory Services Network LLC acquired a new stake in shares of Helmerich & Payne during the 2nd quarter valued at about $176,000.
-Cambridge Investment Research Advisors Inc. boosted its holdings in Helmerich & Payne by 10.0% in the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 8,285 shares of the oil and gas company’s stock worth $227,000 after buying an additional 755 shares during the last quarter.
-Finally, SG Americas Securities LLC acquired a new stake in Helmerich & Payne in the 3rd quarter worth about $262,000.
-Institutional investors and hedge funds own 88.03% of the company’s stock.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Vanguard Group Inc. raised its position in Helmerich & Payne by 0.3% in the second quarter.
+Vanguard Group Inc. now owns 11,734,629 shares of the oil and gas company’s stock valued at $382,901,000 after purchasing an additional 33,944 shares during the period.
+Boston Partners raised its position in Helmerich & Payne by 2.3% in the third quarter.
+Boston Partners now owns 6,854,871 shares of the oil and gas company’s stock valued at $188,345,000 after purchasing an additional 155,474 shares during the period.
+State Street Corp raised its position in Helmerich & Payne by 24.8% in the second quarter.
+State Street Corp now owns 3,959,710 shares of the oil and gas company’s stock valued at $129,205,000 after purchasing an additional 786,785 shares during the period.
+Thrivent Financial for Lutherans raised its position in Helmerich & Payne by 4.6% in the second quarter.
+Thrivent Financial for Lutherans now owns 1,972,713 shares of the oil and gas company’s stock valued at $64,369,000 after purchasing an additional 86,549 shares during the period.
+Finally, Geode Capital Management LLC raised its position in Helmerich & Payne by 1.8% in the third quarter.
+Geode Capital Management LLC now owns 1,837,721 shares of the oil and gas company’s stock valued at $50,371,000 after purchasing an additional 33,257 shares during the period.
+88.03% of the stock is currently owned by hedge funds and other institutional investors.

-Several equities research analysts recently issued reports on HP shares.
-Barclays upgraded Helmerich & Payne from an “equal weight” rating to an “overweight” rating in a report on Tuesday, January 4th.
-Morgan Stanley lifted their price objective on Helmerich & Payne from $27.00 to $29.00 and gave the stock an “underweight” rating in a report on Monday.
-Royal Bank of Canada lowered their price objective on Helmerich & Payne from $40.00 to $38.00 and set an “outperform” rating on the stock in a report on Friday, November 19th.
-StockNews.com raised shares of Helmerich & Payne from a “sell” rating to a “hold” rating in a research note on Saturday.
-Finally, Citigroup reduced their price target on shares of Helmerich & Payne from $30.00 to $28.00 and set a “neutral” rating on the stock in a research report on Friday, November 19th.
-Three investment analysts have rated the stock with a sell rating, nine have issued a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Hold” and an average target price of $30.28.

-Helmerich & Payne (NYSE:HP) last announced its earnings results on Monday, January 31st.
-The oil and gas company reported ($0.45) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.50) by $0.05.
-Helmerich & Payne had a negative return on equity of 8.10% and a negative net margin of 22.22%.
-During the same period last year, the business earned ($0.82) EPS.
-Analysts anticipate that Helmerich & Payne, Inc. will post -0.87 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, February 28th.
-Shareholders of record on Friday, February 11th will be given a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a yield of 3.09%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, February 28th.
+Shareholders of record on Friday, February 11th will be paid a $0.25 dividend.
 The ex-dividend date is Thursday, February 10th.
-Helmerich & Payne’s payout ratio is -34.84%.
+This represents a $1.00 annualized dividend and a yield of 3.09%.
+Helmerich & Payne’s dividend payout ratio is presently -34.84%.

-In other Helmerich & Payne news, SVP Raymond John Adams III sold 7,116 shares of the business’s stock in a transaction on Monday, December 13th.
+In other Helmerich & Payne news, SVP Raymond John Adams III sold 7,116 shares of the company’s stock in a transaction on Monday, December 13th.
 The shares were sold at an average price of $24.39, for a total value of $173,559.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-4.35% of the stock is owned by insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 4.35% of the company’s stock.

+A number of analysts have issued reports on HP shares.
+Royal Bank of Canada cut their target price on Helmerich & Payne from $40.00 to $38.00 and set an “outperform” rating on the stock in a research report on Friday, November 19th.
+StockNews.com upgraded shares of Helmerich & Payne from a “sell” rating to a “hold” rating in a research note on Saturday.
+Citigroup dropped their price target on shares of Helmerich & Payne from $30.00 to $28.00 and set a “neutral” rating for the company in a research note on Friday, November 19th.
+Barclays upgraded shares of Helmerich & Payne from an “equal weight” rating to an “overweight” rating in a research note on Tuesday, January 4th.
+Finally, Morgan Stanley boosted their price target on shares of Helmerich & Payne from $27.00 to $29.00 and gave the stock an “underweight” rating in a research note on Monday.
+Three research analysts have rated the stock with a sell rating, nine have given a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat, Helmerich & Payne has a consensus rating of “Hold” and an average price target of $30.28.

 Founded in 1920, Helmerich & Payne, Inc (H&P) (NYSE: HP) is committed to delivering industry leading levels of drilling productivity and reliability.
 H&P operates with the highest level of integrity, safety and innovation to deliver superior results for its customers and returns for shareholders.